 Hematology and Medical Oncology Training Opportunities

 With a teaching faculty to trainee ratio of 4:1, fellows are fully integrated into the Division of Hematology, Medical Oncology and Palliative Care, with access to world-class clinicians and researchers.
-In the past three years, our program has collaborated with the medicine residency program to successfully recruit future clinician scientists through the Internal Medicine Pathway for Academic Career Training (IMPACT Program).
-Currently we have three trainees in that program, with two more entering in 2018-19.
-Joining IMPACT gives you a tremendous opportunity to jumpstart your research careers during your fellowship training.
-Talented mentors and protected research time in the IMPACT program ignites interest in scholarly work, and we have already seen that our fellows’ research success is inspiring to the rest of the team.
+In the past three years, our program has collaborated with the medicine residency program to successfully recruit future clinician scientists through the Physician-Scientist Training Program (PSTP).
+Currently, we have three trainees in that program, with two more entering in 2018-19.
+Joining the PSTP gives you a tremendous opportunity to jumpstart your research careers during your fellowship training.
+Talented mentors and protected research time in the PSTP ignites interest in scholarly work, and we have already seen that our fellows’ research success is inspiring to the rest of the team.
 Both the UWCCC and Hematology/Oncology Fellowship Program leadership are committed to the research success of our fellows.
-We are in the process of formalizing a research curriculum for our IMPACT candidates.
+We are in the process of formalizing a research curriculum for our PSTP candidates.

 Quality Improvement (QI) Opportunities